blog

 7. Wrap Up the Probate Process and Close the Estate

 The final step in managing probate assets is wrapping up or closing the estate.
 You can file a final accounting with the probate court about asset distribution and paid administrative fees.
-As soon as the probate court approves the final accounting, you can officially close the estate.
+Court approval from the probate court is required before the estate can be officially closed, as the court must authorize the final accounting.

 At this point, you must obtain any required approvals to finalize the process.
 Properly closing the estate ensures the completion of your responsibilities.